 If you're driving from Honshu, simply take the Kyushu Expressway and turn onto the Miyazaki Expressway.

-From Hyuga, the first place to surf in Miyazaki City is around Hitotsuba.
-This is where the Phoenix Seagaia Resort and Sheraton Grande Hotel are located.
+From Hyuga , the first place to surf in Miyazaki City is around Hitotsuba.
+This is where the Phoenix Seagaia Resort and Sheraton Grande Ocean Resort are located.

 You can access any of the beaches here by turning off the Hitotsuba Toll Road and finding the short rocky beach tracks that lead to the water's edge.

 Heading further south, you'll reach Kisakihama.
 This is Miyazaki's most well-known beach and is home to many contests.
 Nestled between the Kiyotake River and the Kaeda River, Kisakihama offers a long, uninterrupted stretch of beach that gets swell in most conditions.
+The 2019 ISA World Surfing Games were held here.
 Down towards the Kiyotake River end tends to be better for shortboarders.

-Beyond Kisakihama, you'll reach Aoshima.
-It's always a popular surf spot because of the free carpark, the amenities, the nearby cafes and shops.
-This beach is also walking-distance to Aoshima Shrine.
-The breaks here are suitable for all levels, and a lots of surf schools are in the area.
+Beyond Kisakihama, you'll reach Aoshima .
+It's always a popular surf spot because of the free car park, the amenities, the nearby cafes, and shops.
+This beach is also walking distance to Aoshima Shrine.
+The breaks here are suitable for all levels, and there are a lot of surf schools in the area.

 The first beach in the area is Ibii.
-A gorgeous little stretch of sand, Ibii is a good beach for those just starting to surf because the waves are very manageable.
+A gorgeous little stretch of sand, Ibii is an excellent beach for those just starting to surf because the waves are very manageable.
 In fact, you'll often find kids and families spending the day here.

 Further south is Shoujuen.
-This beach is about 10 minutes past Sunmesse Nichinan.
-Look for the 7-11 on your right and the entrance is directly across the road.
+This beach is about 10 minutes past Sunmesse Nichinan .
+Look for the 7-Eleven on your right and the entrance is directly across the road.
 Shoujuen is particularly good when the swell is from the north.